Race to the Treasure!: A Great Early Introduction to Strategy Games

 And when strategy is involved in the game, it can be tremendously useful to be able to lean heavily on suggestions from the adults, because, hey, we're all working together after all.
 Teamwork, of course, is a very useful skill to develop as well.
 And it's definitely a great change of pace to watch the kids working together on a goal.

 The gameplay itself is very simple.
 Turns consist of drawing cards and revealing either a path card or an ogre card.
 Path cards are strategically placed down (after consulting with everybody) to first lead to three keys and then to the treasure chest.
 But the ogre cards lead The Ogre closer to the treasure.
 You must collect the keys as a team and open the treasure chest before The Ogre gets there to win.

 Race to the Treasure! definitely belongs in that elusive category of games made for kids that parents legitimately enjoy playing too.
 It's well balanced and has led to a roughly equal win ratio between us and The Ogre.
 Our five-year-old still enjoys playing, but he's not really scared by The Ogre anymore.
 Perhaps our little one can take over that role.

 Are you a fan of Peaceable Kingdom?
-Do you have any recommendations for people looking for similar games?
-Post below and let us know.
+What’s your favorite cooperative game?
+Post below and let us know!